lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-12: Prepare the solution statements and share the deploy artifacts

-It's advised to have the answered statements on the [wstETH bridging questionnaire](https://hackmd.io/@lido/H10HSoy3h?type=vie) included in the token bridge contracts GitHub repo README (see the [example](https://github.com/txfusion/lido-l2/tree/main/zksync#statements) for wstETH on zkSync Era).
+It's advised to have the answered statements of the [questionnaire](#questionnaire) included in the token bridge contracts GitHub repo README.
+As an example one might see https://github.com/txfusion/lido-l2/tree/main/zksync#statements for wstETH on zkSync Era (but note that the questions are outdated there).

 Please share with the NEW: deploy scripts, acceptance tests, deploy plans, rollup-specific documentation on bridging approaches, etc. A PR to the diffyscan repo with [configs like this](https://github.com/lidofinance/diffyscan/tree/main/config_samples/zksync).
 This would allow the NEW to simplify the deployment verification and make the feedback more specific.